 Podcast: A Conversation with Jerry Newcombe Parts 1-4

 A Series of Conversations with Dr. Jerry Newcombe, co-author of George Washington’s Sacred Fire.
-Dr. Newcombe serves as the senior producer and as an on-air host and a columnist for D. James Kennedy Ministries and also hosts a weekly radio program called “Vocal Point” on GraceNetRadio (www.GraceNetRadio.com), which airs four times each day with new interviews added on Thursdays.
-These podcasts can also be found at GraceNetRadio.
+Dr. Newcombe serves as the senior producer for D. James Kennedy Ministries and executive director of Providence Forum.
+He also hosts a weekly radio program called “Vocal Point” on GraceNetRadio (www.GraceNetRadio.com).

-Jerry has produced or co-produced more than 60 one hour television specials that have aired nationwide.
-Jerry is the author or co-author of twenty-eight books, at least two of which have been bestsellers, George Washington’s Sacred Fire (with Dr. Peter Lillback) and What If Jesus Had Never Been Born? (with Dr. Kennedy).
+Jerry Newcombe, D. Min., executive director of Providence Forum, has produced or co-produced more than 70 one hour television specials that have aired nationwide.
+Jerry is the author or co-author of 33 books, at least two of which have been bestsellers, George Washington’s Sacred Fire (with Dr. Peter Lillback) and What If Jesus Had Never Been Born? (with Dr. D. James Kennedy).
 Jerry has also written Doubting Thomas?
 The Life and Legacy of Thomas Jefferson (with Mark Beliles).
-Jerry has appeared on numerous talk shows as a guest, including Politically Incorrect with Bill Maher (4x), Janet Parshall’s America, Point of View, the Moody radio network, TBN, the Fox News Channel, the Fox Business Channel, C-Span2’s “Book Notes,” etc.
+Jerry has appeared on numerous talk shows as a guest, including Politically Incorrect with Bill Maher, Janet Parshall’s radio programs, Point of View, the Moody radio network, TBN, Eric Metaxas, the Fox News Channel, the Fox Business Channel, C-Span2, etc.

 The Faith of George Washington

 Was Washington a Christian and Why Does it Matter?

 Common Objections to Claims that Washington was a Christian

 Washington and the Name of God